imjoy-team/ImJoy/docs/i2k_tutorial.md

 ## Recommendations for beginners
 This tutorial assumes you have basic programming skills in any of the mainstream programming language including Python, Java, C/C++ and Javascript.

- - Please read and run this tutorial in [Chrome](https://www.google.com/chrome/) or [FireFox](https://www.mozilla.org/en-US/firefox/new/)
+ - Please read and run this tutorial in [Chrome](https://www.google.com/chrome/) or [FireFox](https://www.mozilla.org/en-US/firefox/new/).
- - If you don't know how [Github](https://github.com/join) or git in general works, please take a look at [here](https://guides.github.com/activities/hello-world/).
+ - If you don't know how [**Github**](https://github.com/join) or **git** in general work, please take a look [here](https://guides.github.com/activities/hello-world/).
- -  If you want to use your own GPU workstation, please install [conda](https://docs.conda.io/en/latest/miniconda.html) and [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine).
+ -  If you want to use **your own GPU workstation**, please install [conda](https://docs.conda.io/en/latest/miniconda.html) and the [ImJoy-Engine](https://github.com/imjoy-team/imjoy-engine).
- - If you never used HTML/CSS/Javascript:
+ - If you never used **HTML/CSS/Javascript**:
      - [Basic HTML (14 minutes)](https://www.youtube.com/watch?v=3JluqTojuME)
      - [Basic CSS (16 minutes)](https://www.youtube.com/watch?v=gBi8Obib0tw)
      - [Javascript for Beginners (48 minutes)](https://www.youtube.com/watch?v=W6NZfCO5SIk)
- - If you never used Python:
+ - If you never used **Python**:
-    - [Python Crash Course For Beginners](https://www.youtube.com/watch?v=JJmcL1N2KQs) (Install [VSCode](https://code.visualstudio.com/) if you want to follow the code examples in the video)
+    - [Python Crash Course For Beginners](https://www.youtube.com/watch?v=JJmcL1N2KQs) (Install [VSCode](https://code.visualstudio.com/) if you want to follow the code examples in the video).

- - If you are not familiar with asynchronous programming, you might find the following tutorial useful:
+ - If you are not familiar with **asynchronous programming**, you might find the following tutorial useful:
     - [Async + Await in JavaScript, talk from Wes Bos](https://www.youtube.com/watch?v=DwQJ_NPQWWo)
     - [Asynchronous programming in Python](https://www.youtube.com/watch?v=6kNzG0T44SI)

- - Since Remote Procedure Calls is a key technique used in ImJoy, we recommend reading this blog post: [RPCs, Life and All](http://tomerfiliba.com/blog/RPCs-Life-And-All/)
+ - Since **Remote Procedure Calls** is a key technique used in ImJoy, we recommend reading this blog post: [RPCs, Life and All](http://tomerfiliba.com/blog/RPCs-Life-And-All/)

 ## 1. Understanding key concepts in ImJoy

+### Live execution feature
-Let's start by introducing you the live execution feature of this tutorial.
-We have loaded the core of ImJoy into this tutorial such that you can edit or run ImJoy plugin code directly in this page.
+Let's start by introducing the **live execution feature** of this tutorial.
+We have loaded the ImJOy core into this tutorial such that you can run and edit ImJoy plugin code directly on this page.

 ### Hello from ImJoy
-See the following code block with one line in Javascript, if you click the **Run** button, you should see a popup message saying `Hello from ImJoy!`.
+The the following code block contains one line in Javascript.
+If click the **Run** button, you should see a popup message saying `Hello from ImJoy!`.
 <!-- ImJoyPlugin: { "type": "iframe", "passive": true, "editor_height": "200px"} -->
 ```js
 alert("Hello from ImJoy!")
 ```

 You can also click the **Edit** button, you should see a code editor.
 Now you can change `Hello from ImJoy!` to `Hello, <YOUR NAME>`, then click the **Run** button in the toolbar of the code editor

-?> If you cannot run see the run button or you don't see the popup message, please check: **1)** Make sure you are reading this tutorial from https://imjoy.io/docs, it won't work if you read directly from Github; **2)** Make sure you use the latest Chrome or FireFox, with javascript enabled.
+?> If you cannot see the run button or you don't see the popup message, you can try the following steps: **1)** Make sure you are reading this tutorial from https://imjoy.io/docs, it won't work if you read directly from Github; **2)** Make sure you use the latest Chrome or FireFox, with Javascript enabled.

+### ImJoy plugin types

+?> ImJoy currently support several **plugin types**: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser based computation, runs in a separate thread 3) `web-python` in Python for browser based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
+See [here](https://imjoy.io/docs/#/development?id=plugin-types-and-configurations) for more details.

+The above example is a `window` plugin and you can use Javascript/HTML/CSS.
+To show the popup message we used the native Javascript function `alert`.
+PLease note that this won't work for example in plugins written in Python.

 ### Using ImJoy API
-The above example uses the native javascript function `alert`, but it only works in ImJoy plugins with `"type": "window"` in Javascript (it won't work for example in plugins written in Python).

-?> ImJoy currently support several types of plugins: 1) `window` in for building web UI with HTML/CSS and Javascript; 2) `web-worker` in Javascript for browser based computation, runs in a separate thread 3) `web-python` in Python for browser based computation, powered by [WebAssembly](https://webassembly.org/)/[Pyodide](https://github.com/iodide-project/pyodide); 4) `native-python` in Python for heavy computation with local workstations or remote servers.
-See [here](https://imjoy.io/docs/#/development?id=plugin-types-and-configurations) for more details.

-In order to perform basic user interactions, ImJoy provide a set of API which can be used consistently across all the plugin types and supported programming language.
+To permit basic user interactions, ImJoy provide a set of API (application programming interface ) functions which can be used consistently across all plugin types and supported programming language.

-For example, the equivalent ImJoy API function to `alert()` in javascript is `api.alert()`.
+For example, the equivalent ImJoy API function to the Javascript function `alert()` is `api.alert()`.

 ?> You can find detailed description of all the ImJoy API [here](https://imjoy.io/docs/#/api).